[CASE STUDY] How Sked Social Tripled Conversions with a Checklist

 Here, you’re shown a slideout that asks you to “Create your first post”.
 You can then follow the steps to add your first image and complete the task.

-It’s important that you don’t just list tasks and expect users to know how to complete them.
-By linking checklist tasks to other onboarding elements, such as product tours, you can better educate your users.
+You mustn’t just list tasks and expect users to know how to complete them.
+You can better educate your users by linking checklist tasks to other onboarding elements, such as product tours.

 Once you’ve completed all the items on the checklist, you’re shown a congratulatory message.